supaflyENJOY/DynamicsDocs/docs/AdminSetup/FeeSchedules.md

 To create a modifier, go to Related > Modifiers on the Fee Schedule Item, and create a new Modifier.

 - *Name* - Name the modifier for easy reference, so schedulers and billers can know which modifier to add when scheduling or billing.
-- *Modifier* - Choose from modifier codes, or create a new one if needed.
-See [modifier codes](#modifier-codes).
+- *Modifier* - Choose from modifier codes.
+Additional modifier codes can be set up for your organization by support.
 - *Order* - Enter the order number (1, 2, etc.) in which this modifier should appear on a claim, if the claim line has more than one modifier.
 - *Billing Amount* - overrides the billing amount on the fee schedule when this modifier is included on a claim
 - *Expected Amount* - overrides the expected amount when this modifier is included on a claim

 Modifiers can be added to [encounter services](../Scheduling/SingleEncounters.md/#encounter-services) by schedulers, or to a charge item before the claim is submitted.

-## Modifier Codes

-Additional modifier codes can be set up for your organization by support.

 ## Payroll Fee Schedules